celery/celery/docs/userguide/periodic-tasks.rst

     $ celery -A proj beat -S djcelery.schedulers.DatabaseScheduler

-Using :pypi:`django-celery`'s scheduler you can add, modify and remove periodic tasks from the Django Admin.
+Using :pypi:`django-celery`'s scheduler you can add, modify, and remove periodic tasks from the Django Admin.